platformio/platformio-docs/advanced/unit-testing/runner.rst

 ^^^^^^

 Native tests are intended for the project components that are independent of physical hardware.
-You can also use them in pair with the Mocking testing frameworks.
+You can also use them in pair with Mocking frameworks.

-PlatformIO provides you a :ref:`platform_native` development platform to build and run tests on the host machine or using :ref:`ci` VM instance.
+PlatformIO provides you a :ref:`platform_native` development platform to build and run tests on the local host machine or using :ref:`ci` VM instance.

 .. note::